POINTS ON LICENSE

 two years, which is unlikely unless you are a seriously serial offender.

 However, what the points system serves to do is to create financial penalties for poor driving.
-Insurance companies pay close attention to points on the license, and your premium will rise as a result of even the lowest level infraction.
+Insurance companies pay close attention to points on a driving record, and your premium will rise as a result of even the lowest level infraction.